North Carolina Tar Heels: Rivalries

-Carolina's most heated rivalries are with its Tobacco Road counterparts Duke, North Carolina State, and Wake Forest.
+Carolina's primary rivalries are with its Tobacco Road counterparts Duke, North Carolina State, and Wake Forest.
 In recent years, the Carolina-Duke basketball series has attracted the most attention.
-HBO even made a documentary in 2009 called "Battle for Tobacco Road: Duke vs. Carolina".
+In 2009, HBO made a documentary called "Battle for Tobacco Road: Duke vs. Carolina".
 The Tar Heels also have a rivalry with Virginia in college football, known as the South's Oldest Rivalry.
 UNC and UVA are the two oldest schools in the Atlantic Coast Conference.